Andrea Savage: Career

 In 2013, Andrea wrote a TV pilot for ABC/Sony produced by Jamie Tarses, as well as another pilot for Comedy Central, River Dogs, produced by Will Ferrell's Gary Sanchez Productions.
 She also acted opposite John Leguizamo as "Juicy" in an untitled John Leguizamo pilot for ABC.

-Savage's other television credits include starring roles in the FOX pilot Rebounding and Lies & The Wives We Tell Them To on NBC.
-Additionally, she has recently appeared on other popular comedies such as Modern Family, House of Lies, and The League.
+Savage's other television credits include starring roles in the FOX pilot Rebounding and Lies & the Wives We Tell Them To on NBC.
+Additionally, she has recently appeared on other popular comedies such as Modern Family, House of Lies, and The League, and in season 4 of Episodes on Showtime.

 Savage also starred alongside Danielle Schneider, Tymberlee Hill, Angela Kinsey, Kristen Schaal, and Casey Wilson in the Hulu original series The Hotwives.
 The series is a parody of the reality television franchise The Real Housewives on Bravo.
 Season one (The Hotwives of Orlando) focused on Orlando, while season two (now titled The Hotwives of Vegas) took place in Las Vegas with the same cast playing new characters.

 In 2016, she began appearing as Senator (and later President) Laura Montez on Veep, who first appears as the running mate of the titular Veep's opponent, before ultimately becoming president in a complex manipulation of constitutional procedure.
-That same year she also appeared in Curb Your Enthusiasm opposite Larry David.
+That same year she also appeared on Curb Your Enthusiasm opposite Larry David.

 In 2017, she created the hit semi-autobiographical TruTV comedy I'm Sorry, in which she also stars.
 The series premiered on July 12, 2017.
-Seasons 1 and 2 also aired on Netflix, and can be currently streamed on HBOMAX.
-She was in the middle of shooting season 3 when it was shut down for Covid.
-It was never allowed to finish its season.
+Seasons 1 and 2 also aired on Netflix.
+A planned third season was cancelled due to the COVID-19 pandemic.

-In 2019, she launched a podcast, Andrea Savage: A Grown-Up Woman #buttholes.
+In October 2019, she launched a podcast, Andrea Savage: A Grown-Up Woman #buttholes.
+The podcast has been on hiatus since April 2020.

-In 2022, she starred as Stacy Beale, opposite Sylvester Stallone in the series Tulsa King on Paramount+, which was quickly ordered for a second season.
+In 2022, she starred as Stacy Beale, opposite Sylvester Stallone in the series Tulsa King on Paramount+.
 That same year she also starred in Look Both Ways on Netflix and Beavis and Butt-Head Do the Universe for Paramount+.